Feature availability: This article discusses Custom Tests, which may require an upgrade or add-on. Refer to Vanta Plans and Pricing for details.

 Ways to Create Custom Tests

+All of the options below are part of the Custom Tests feature.
 You can create custom tests in one of three ways:

 Configure a test parameter (on select Vanta-built tests)